tfmake/tfmake/README.md

   touch             Touch modified files. version           Show the current version.

+Shortcut Commands:
+  plan              Shortcut for core commands using the "plan" context. apply             Shortcut for core commands using the "apply" context. destroy           Shortcut for core commands using the "destroy" context.

 GitHub Commands:
   gh-pr-comment     Add a comment to a GitHub pull request. gh-step-summary   Add content to GitHub Step Summary.